 Windows 8 natively supports Wi-Fi Direct, which allows users to connect two or more devices without an existing Wi-Fi network.
-Wi-Fi Direct enables higher-bandwidth activities and lower-power wireless connections between these devices than today's technologies.
-For example, out of the box, Windows can stream music and video content to Windows Play To devices over Wi-Fi Direct.
+Wi-Fi Direct enables higher-bandwidth activities and lower-power wireless connections between these devices.
+For example, Windows 8 can stream music and video content to Windows Play To devices over Wi-Fi Direct.
 Windows also integrates Wi-Fi Direct with the Windows proximity platform, so the two devices can share data, apps, and experiences (when combined with a proximity provider).
-Users can also buy Wi-Fi Direct mice and keyboards, which connect to a PC wirelessly without the addition of a receiver dongle that plugs into a USB port.
+Users can also buy Wi-Fi Direct mice and keyboards that connect to a PC wirelessly without the addition of a receiver dongle that plugs into a USB port.

 Wi-Fi hotspot authentication

 Mobile operators can provision PCs running Windows 8 with the names and authentication information for Wi-Fi hotspots so Windows can automatically connect users to the Wi-Fi network.
-Windows 8 supports all the most authentication protocols used across the globe, maximizing the number of hotspots that users can use.
+Windows 8 supports most authentication protocols used across the globe, maximizing the number of hotspots that users can use.

 Data usage tracking

 Windows 8 shows users how much data each app and network type has consumed.
-Some mobile operators provide data usage information as part of their mobile broadband account experience, but often that information is only updated once or twice a day.
+Some mobile operators provide data usage information as part of their mobile broadband account experience, but that information is often only updated once or twice a day.
 Windows lets mobile operators incorporate local data usage information to improve the accuracy of the data they provide their customers.

 Desktop Activity Moderator

-On highly mobile devices that require long battery life, Windows 8 suspends desktop apps when a user presses the power button and the PC is put into connected standby mode.
-The Desktop Activity Moderator (DAM) prevents all desktop apps and non-system services from running when the device is in connected standby.
+On mobile devices that require long battery life, Windows 8 suspends desktop apps when a user presses the power button and the PC is put into connected standby mode.
+The Desktop Activity Moderator (DAM) prevents all desktop apps and non-system services from running when the device is in connected standby mode.

 SIM-based connectivity

 With Windows 8, users can purchase an activated SIM card from a mobile operator, put it into a compatible mobile broadband adaptor, and get connected.
 To accomplish this, Windows provides an in-box Access Point Name (APN) database that automatically recognizes the network from the SIM card and redirects the user to the proper access point.
 Users can also get inactivated SIMs from mobile operators that are provisioned for the network, but don’t yet have a plan associated with them.
-When the user inserts the SIM card into the mobile broadband device, Windows recognizes the mobile operator and downloads the mobile broadband account Experience for that carrier, so that the user can find and purchase a data plan and get connected.
+When the user inserts the SIM card into the mobile broadband device, Windows recognizes the mobile operator and downloads the mobile broadband account experience for that carrier, so that the user can find and purchase a data plan and get connected.

 Metered-network aware

-Users continue to use mobile broadband, metered networks apps, and update downloads more and more.
-Windows can help avoid the resulting overage charges by being aware of which networks are metered.
+Windows can help avoid the overage charges common to mobile broadband, metered networks apps, and update downloads because it’s aware of which networks are metered.

 Cost-aware networking

-Out of the box, Windows 8 treats a mobile broadband network as a metered connection (mobile operators can customize this for each user's plan).
+Windows 8 treats a mobile broadband network as a metered connection (mobile operators can customize this for each user's plan).
 Apps, services, and Windows can use this setting to modify the user experience to reduce how much bandwidth is used.
 For example, Windows Update can delay delivering a new service pack until the user is on a Wi-Fi connection, streaming video apps can switch to a lower resolution video, and e-commerce sites can restrict downloads over a certain size.

 Mobile broadband account experience